rafaelgandi/nest-css/README.md

 # 🫤 Quirks

 ## Pseudo Selectors
-Currently the transformer can't parse pseudo selectors properly so I had to make some work arouds.
+Currently the transformer can't parse pseudo selectors properly so I had to make some workarounds.

 Conventional:
 ```css